absqueued/awesome/README.md

 ## Python

 - [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) - Stable Diffusion web UI
-- [Agenta-AI/agenta](https://github.com/Agenta-AI/agenta) - The all-in-one LLM developer platform: prompt management, evaluation, human feedback, and deployment all in one place.
 - [Blazemeter/taurus](https://github.com/Blazemeter/taurus) - Automation-friendly framework for Continuous Testing by
 - [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) - RWKV is an RNN with transformer-level LLM performance.
 It can be directly trained like a GPT (parallelizable).
 So it's combining the best of RNN and transformer - great performance, fast inference, saves VRAM, fast training, "infinite" ctx_len, and free sentence embedding.
 - [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Open Source Feature Flagging and Remote Config Service.
 Host on-prem or use our hosted version at https://flagsmith.com/